bdus/readcvpaper/semi/semi_obj/readme.md

----
-title: semi-supervised & object detection
+# semi-supervised & object detection
----

 ## semi-supervised Learning of Feature Hierarchies for Object Detection in a Video